Nagesh Kukunoor

 Nagesh Kukunoor (born 30 March 1967) is an Indian film director, producer, screenwriter and actor known for his works predominantly in Hindi cinema, and few Telugu films.
-He is known for his works in parallel cinema, such as Hyderabad Blues (1998), Rockford (1999), Iqbal (2005), Dor (2006), Aashayein (2010), Lakshmi (2014), and Dhanak (2016).
+He is known for his works in parallel cinema, such as Hyderabad Blues (1997), Rockford (1999), Iqbal (2005), Dor (2006), Aashayein (2010), Lakshmi (2014), and Dhanak (2016).
 Kukunoor has received seven International Awards, and two National Film Awards for his works.

 In 2003, he directed 3 Deewarein, which was showcased among the Indian panorama section, at the 2003 International Film Festival of India.
 The film was also premiered at the Kolkata Film Festival.
 After having been screened at the Indian Film Festival of Los Angeles, where it was well received, the film was screened at the Commonwealth Festival at Manchester.
 It was nominated as one of the top five films, at the gala presentation.
 Nagesh Kukunoor has also received the Filmfare Award for Best Story.

 In 2006, he garnered the National Film Award for Best Film on Other Social Issues, for directing Iqbal.
 In 2014, he received the Mercedes Benz Audience Award, for Best Narrative at the Palm Springs International Film Festival for Lakshmi.
 In 2015 he directed the road movie, Dhanak, which won the Crystal Bear Grand Prix for Best Children's Film, and Special Mention for the Best Feature Film by The Children's Jury for Generation Kplus at the 65th Berlin International Film Festival.
 The film has also garnered the Best Film Award in the main category-Children's Feature Film Competition-Cinema in Sneakers (film festival), and the Best Film Award – at the Montreal International Children's Film Festival (FIFEM).
 The film has garnered the National Film Award for Best Children's Film for 2016.

-Early life
+Early life and education

 Nagesh Kukunoor was born in Hyderabad to Kusuma and Sudarshan.
 Kukunoor's mother tongue is Telugu, and as a child he loved watching Telugu, Hindi, and English films in the theatres of his neighbourhood, Narayanguda.
 He studied at Montfort School, Yercaud.
 Nagesh Kukunoor attended Osmania University in Hyderabad, India and received his bachelor's degree in chemical engineering.
 He moved to Atlanta, Georgia in the United States in 1988, and completed his master's degree in environmental engineering at Georgia Institute of Technology.
 After graduating from Georgia Tech, he went to work as an environmental consultant at Trinity Consultants in Texas, then in Atlanta, during which he attended workshops in film.
 He studied acting and direction at the Warehouse Actor's Theater in Atlanta.